ClDaly2904/rock-paper-scissors-game/docs/README.md

 I settled on Jet Brains Mono for the headings in Rock Paper Scissors as it is a basic but computer-like font, reminiscent of the retro direction I have taken this browser-based game.
 Sora was chosen as a complimentary font for the body as it still has a computer-like feel but is slightly softer.
 Both fonts are very easy to read and greatly accessible to both users.
 They were chosen from an article by awwwards. on the [20 Best Google Fonts](https://www.awwwards.com/20-best-web-fonts-from-google-web-fonts-and-font-face.html).

+### Title
+- Kept exactly the same across both .html pages for consistency

+### Tagline
+- When the player lands on the homepage, they are met with the tagline "What will you decide?" underneath the title
+- Serves to intrigue the user, but also lets them know that the gameplay is based on choices

 ### Home button

 - Contained in the header
 - Provides the user with a simple way to navigate between the home and play pages
 - Use of home icon to make the navigation buttons intuitive for first time users
+- Only in play.html so as not to confuse user when they are in index.html
+- Contains sound on/off toggle button to keep it clear of gameplay area

 ### Player name input